lanru2001/Kustomize-k8s/README.md

 service/frontend-service created
 deployment.apps/frontend-deployment created
 horizontalpodautoscaler.autoscaling/frontend-deployment-hpa created
-Kustomize Best Practices
-Keep your custom resources and their instances in separate packages, otherwise you will encounter race conditions and your creation will get stuck.
-For example, many people keep both the CertManager CRD and CertManager’s resources in the same package, which can cause problems.
-Most of the time, reapplying the YAML fixes the issue.
-But it's good practice to keep them separately.
-Try to keep the common values like namespace, common metadata in the base file.
-Organize your resources by kind, using the following naming convention: lowercase-hypenated.yaml (e.g., horizontal-pod-autoscaler.yaml).
-Place services in the service.yaml file.
-Follow standard directory structure, using bases/ for base files and patches/ or overlays/ for environment-specific files.
-While developing or before pushing to git, run kubectl kustomize cfg fmt file_name to format the file and set the indentation right.

 Install Kustomize
 Kustomize comes pre bundled with kubectl version >= 1.14.
 You can check your version using kubectl version.
 If version is 1.14 or greater there's no need to take any steps.